 Knowing exactly how to respond to an employee’s COVID vaccine religious exemption request is confusing and complicated.
 The good news is that there’s help available…

-On Thursday, October 28th at 1pm ET, healthcare compliance attorney, Tracy Billows, JD, is presenting an online training that will walk you through the dos and don’ts of responding to employees who request a COVID vaccine religious exemption.
+During this online training, healthcare compliance attorney, Tracy Billows, JD, will walk you through the dos and don’ts of responding to employees who request a COVID vaccine religious exemption.
 This training explicitly targets the unique situations you face in a healthcare practice.
-By attending, you’ll receive actionable, expert advice to help you master these complex regulations and protect your employees, patients, and practice.
+By taking advantage of this training, you’ll receive actionable, expert advice to help you master these complex regulations and protect your employees, patients, and practice.

 - Must employees submit their religious exemption request on a specific form?

 - Are you required to include religious exemptions in your practice policies?

 - What documents can you request as proof of an employee’s religious exemption request?

 - Who in your practice should make the ultimate decision whether to grant the request?

 - Is there a specific list of allowable religions?